pkLucid/Pokemon-Lucid/lucid_book/src/ai/move_effects.md

   * If AI is slower, +3
   * If Player needs 3 or more hits to faint AI, +3

+* Sleep
-* Sleep (Hypnosis, Yawn, Sleep Powder, Sing, Spore, Lovely Kiss)
+  * Affected moves: Hypnosis, Yawn, Sleep Powder, Sing, Spore, Lovely Kiss
   * If move would fail or player has Yawn status set, no score increase
   * If player can cure steel or has a beneficial move (sleep talk, snore), no score increase
   * 100% + 3 if first turn or AI benefits from sleep status
   * 50/50 otherwise, +3

+* Confusion +3
-* Confusion (Supersonic, Confuse Ray, Sweet Kiss, Teeter Dance / +3)
+  * Affected moves: Supersonic, Confuse Ray, Sweet Kiss, Teeter Dance
   * If AI can't confuse player due to an item or ability, no score increase
   * If AI faster and faints player in 2 or less hits, no score increse
   * If player Paralyzed or infatuated, 100% of the time score increase